Binance

 Overview

-The following documentation assumes a trader is setting up for both live market data feeds, and trade execution.
-The full Binance integration consists of an assortment of components, which can be used together or separately depending on the user's needs.
+This guide assumes a trader is setting up for both live market data feeds, and trade execution.
+The Binance adapter includes multiple components, which can be used together or separately depending on the use case.

 BinanceHttpClient